 Santee Unified School District Professional Learning

-MTLC will engage district leadership team to further implement a mobile technology learning approach.
-MTLC will assist in plan plan implementation for effective use of mobile technology in schools.
-MTLC will build continued and ongoing capacity within the district.
+MTLC engaged district leadership team to implement an expanded mobile technology learning approach.
+MTLC assisted in plan implementation for effective use of mobile technology in schools.
+MTLC built continued and ongoing capacity within the district.

 MTLC is partnering with South Bay Union School District to support their rollout of new devices in their transitional kindergarten, kindergarten, first, and second-grade classrooms.
 The partnership will also focus on enhancing and maximizing the use of the existing 1:1 devices in the District’s 3rd through 8th-grade classrooms.
 MTLC completed a 360 Needs Assessment to understand the strengths and needs regarding teaching and learning as well as technology integration.
 From this assessment, MTLC LPL Specialists designed a personalized scope of work focusing on supporting pedagogical shifts in learning and teaching with powerful integration of technology.
 Additionally, MTLC is working with the district’s executive leadership team to design and implement systems and structures for competency-based professional learning.